 Send your kids to “camp”!
 Our Camp Yellow Scope is a digital series of eight chemistry-based experiments, including printable instructions and worksheets to hypothesize, record, and analyze data.

 Online: There are some excellent online STEM resources to keep kids engaged.
-Check out Nova labs from PBS.
-They cover topics ranging from cybersecurity to the sun.
+Check out Nova Labs from PBS, which covers topics from cybersecurity to the sun.

 Explore the natural world!
 Keep your eyes open and be curious.

 Take a hike: Hiking is not only good exercise, but can also stimulate your brain!
 Check out rock formations, birds’ nests, insects, and plants.
 Carry an inexpensive magnifying glass to get closer to nature.
 Bring along paper and markers to draw what you observe!